 - V. Violation of this policy may result in disciplinary action, termination of employment, termination of contract or legal action.

 - VI.
 The Superintendent or designee shall develop procedures to implement this policy.
-Procedures shall include but not be limited to
+Procedures shall include but not be limited to:

 - A. Employee notification and education;

 - B. Self-assessment of risk of fraud;

 - C. Reporting suspected or detected fraud;

 - D. Investigation of fraud;

 - E. Consequences and disciplinary action.

+- VII.
+The Superintendent or designee shall prepare and present the procedures to the School Board for approval.

+- VIII.
+The process for notifying the School District of suspected or detected fraud shall be available to all employees and the public.